COVID-19 and People with HIV

 How Does COVID-19 Affect People with HIV?

 We are still learning about COVID-19 and how it affects people with HIV.
+Older age and having a weakened immune system can increase a person’s chances of getting very sick with COVID-19.
 Nearly half of people in the United States with diagnosed HIV are ages 50 and older.
-People with HIV also have higher rates of certain underlying health conditions.
-Older age and certain medical conditions can make people more likely to get very sick with COVID-19.
-This is especially true for people with advanced HIV (including an AIDS diagnosis) or people with HIV who are not on treatment.
+Also, people with weakened immune systems, such as people with advanced HIV (including an AIDS diagnosis) or people with HIV who are not on HIV treatment, have lower defenses against infections, and their bodies may have a harder time building lasting protection from past immunization or infection.

 Feeling sick?
-If you have symptoms, take a COVID-19 test immediately.
-If the test is positive, follow CDC’s steps to take when you are sick.
+COVID-19 testing can help you know if you have COVID-19 so you can decide what to do next, like getting treatment to reduce your risk of severe illness and taking steps to lower your chances of spreading a virus to others.
+Follow CDC’s guidance on testing for COVID-19.
+If you test positive or if you have symptoms that aren’t better explained by a different cause, follow CDC’s steps to prevent the spread of respiratory viruses when you are sick.
 Keep taking your HIV medicine as prescribed.
 This will help keep your immune system healthy.
 If you are not taking HIV medicine, talk to your healthcare provider about the benefits of getting on HIV treatment.
+Not sick?
 Learn about other key times to get tested.

 COVID-19 treatment.
-If you test positive and are more likely to get very sick, COVID-19 treatments are available that can reduce your chances of hospitalization and death.
-Contact a healthcare provider right away or visit a Test to Treat location to see if you’re eligible for treatment, even if your symptoms are mild right now.
-Test to Treat partners include some of the nation’s largest pharmacy chains.
-There is also the Home Test to Treat programExit Disclaimer that will give you access to free virtual care and treatment for COVID-19 and Flu, 24 hours a day, 7 days a week.
-No insurance or appointments needed.
-Don’t delay: COVID-19 treatment must be started within 5-7 days after you first develop symptoms to be effective.
+If you test positive for COVID-19 and are more likely to get very sick, medications are available that can reduce your chances of hospitalization and death.
+Contact a healthcare provider right away to see if you’re eligible for treatment, even if your symptoms are mild right now.
+Don’t delay: COVID-19 treatment must be started within 5-7 days of when your symptoms first start to be effective.
 But be aware: some COVID-19 treatments can interact with antiretroviral therapy (ART) used to treat HIV.
 If you have HIV, let your healthcare provider know before starting COVID-19 treatment.
-For people without HIV who are taking pre-exposure prophylaxis (PrEP) to prevent HIV, there is no evidence that currently available medicine used to treat COVID-19 will interact with HIV PrEP.
+For people without HIV who are taking PrEP to prevent HIV, there is no evidence that currently available medicine used to treat COVID-19 will interact with HIV PrEP.

 COVID-19 Vaccines and People with HIV

 Get vaccinated.
-CDC recommends everyone—including people with HIV—stay up to date with COVID-19 vaccines for their age group.
-According to CDC, here’s what you need to know:
+CDC recommends everyone—including people with HIV—stay up to date with COVID-19 vaccines.

 Learn more about CDC's recommendations.